Term Frequency Inverse Document Frequency (TF-IDF)

 TF-IDF, short for Term Frequency Inverse Document Frequency, is a simple numerical statistic used to determine the relevancy of a text in relation to the terms in a search query.
-While it does give a basic measure for relevancy, it is not the way modern search engines work today.
+While it does provide a basic measure of relevancy, it is not the way modern search engines work today.

 What is TF-IDF?